 - Recap and Review: Lost Girl 1.12: (Dis)Members Only

 - Recap and Review: Lost Girl 1.13: Bloodlines (season finale)

 By Paula R. Stiles

-You can watch the first season of Lost Girl on Syfy, Monday nights at 10pm or on the official site.
+You can watch the first season of Lost Girl on Syfy, either Monday nights at 10pm or on the official site.